Get in touch

 Business Enterprise

-The process of creating a business: Marketing, Finance, Structure, Growth, revenue, profit, cashflow, integrated marketing mix and business legal structure.
+The process of creating a business: marketing, finance, structure, growth, revenue, profit, cashflow, integrated marketing mix and business legal structure.

 Economics

-Introduction to Macro and Micro economic concepts, supply and demand curves, market structures, PPF curves, absolute and comparative advantage, balance of payments, macroeconomic variables.
+Introduction to macro and micro economic concepts, supply and demand curves, market structures, PPF curves, absolute and comparative advantage, balance of payments, macroeconomic variables.

 Maths variables and constants, percentages, fractions and proportion, basic algebra, mean, mode and median, regression, correlation, dependent and independent variables, time-series data at a basic level, probability.